Up to 35% off Raised Beds

 ‘Mini Penny’ is a smaller variety of the ever popular ‘Penny Mac.’

-‘Mini Penny’ is a slow grower and at maturity will grow to four feet high and wide.
-It is a re-blooming mophead variety.
-The flowers are blue in acidic soil and pink in sweeter soils.
-Blooms throughout the summer with proper summer maintenance, until the first frost hits.
-Hardy from zone 5 to 9.
+‘Mini Penny’ is a slow grower, reaching about four feet high and wide at maturity.
+It’s a re-blooming mophead variety, producing blue flowers in acidic soil and pink in more alkaline conditions.
+With the right summer care, it blooms continuously throughout the season until the first frost.
+Hardy in zones 5 to 9.

 Hydrangea paniculata ‘Bobo’